skellis46/slipbox/noë - technology is skillful activity.md

 _questions & thoughts:_

 - to return to etymology (e.g. technē) is always a tricky proposition.
 This is because our use of language changes.
 We no longer think of technology as a skillful activity.
 That premise doesn't hold in how we use the term _technology_.
 When we say "technology" we mean something beyond ourselves used to make doing something easier.
-But his point about technologies never being static is important -- that the make problems as they solve them.
+But his point about technologies never being static is important -- that they make problems as they solve them.
 They are deeply connected to thinking and practice. #moving-camera-bodies

 ---

 _consider:_

 - compare Noë's expanded description of technology with Ginot's description of techno-bodies: [[somatics, action and technology]].
 In one sense, somatics as a way of organising/reorganising the body is a technology itself: a system for thinking-moving.
-- different from a _normative_ conception of technology like how O'Brien talks of Borgman (as far as I'm aware): [[borgmann, effort and focal things]] and [[device paradigm and focal things]]
+- different from a _normative_ conception of technology like how O'Brien talks of Borgman (as far as I'm aware): [[borgmann, effort and focal things]] and [[device paradigm and focal things]] (in which I also mention somatics as a technological practice)

 _source:_ Searching for possible third-person collaborators for #finger-pointing-moon, thought of Alva Noë and then noticed this book (which I had already downloaded some years ago!)